-Commercial websites list up to 32 distinct types of anabolic steroids for medical and other use.
-Some of them have medicinal uses only, while others have both medicinal and performance uses.
-People choose various kinds of anabolics for different intents, such as:
+Commercial websites list up to 32 types of anabolic steroids for medical and other use.
+Some have medicinal uses only, while others have medicinal and performance uses.
+People choose various kinds of anabolic for different intents, such as:

 -Bulking steroids to build body mass

 -Performance steroids for more endurance and strength

 The Uses of an Anabolic

 Steroids are helpful when used in moderate amounts.
 Many people use them for a wide range of athletic and health purposes:

 - Gaining more body mass via protein production (4.5-11 pounds)

 - Gaining fortitude and muscle strength

 - More red blood cell production

 - Improved performance in strength-related sports like weightlifting